Introduction

 metric space, and uniqueness of limits holds in any metric space.
 This uniqueness of limits guarantees that optimization

-algorithms don't exhibit "mode-switching" behavior where iterates oscillate between multiple candidates indefinitely.
+algorithms do not exhibit "mode-switching" behavior where iterates oscillate between multiple candidates indefinitely.

 Theorem: The Uniqueness of Limits